 Whereas external assessments evaluate the health of your organization’s perimeter systems, an internal vulnerability assessment is designed to detect threats to your network assets from within your network.
 The assessment gives broad and deep visibility into internal vulnerabilities, the objective being to scan and safeguard your assets against a variety of scenarios such as:

 - Unpatched systems

 Environments with gaps in their security posture can serve as a gateway for threat actors to gain access to sensitive information and wreak havoc across your organization’s network.
-An internal vulnerability assessment not only tests for the presence of malware and bots in the current environment but will provide a detailed report of any security gaps present and so that you can prioritize them based on threat level.
+An internal vulnerability assessment not only tests for the presence of malware and bots in the current environment but will provide a detailed report of any security gaps present so that you can prioritize them based on the threat level.

 Like external penetration tests, internal vulnerability assessments should be performed quarterly at a minimum.
 It is particularly important after the network undergoes any significant changes, as new security gaps may arise.
 Numerous state and federal laws and regulations require security assessments, of which internal vulnerability assessments are an integral part.
 If your business is regulated by GLBA, FINRA, NCUA, HIPAA, SOX, SSAE 18, or PCI, these types of assessments are critical for maintaining regulatory compliance.

 Another important aspect of assessing your security posture is performing a web application security assessment.
 You might be wondering why this step is necessary when an external assessment already covers web-connected systems.
 But while an external assessment is meant to simulate an unauthorized attack on your system, it’s primary concern is gaining access by any means.
 It doesn’t assess the overall functionality of the app.
 So even if your system itself is fully patched, if there are defects in any web applications your system interacts with, external assessments won’t pick them up.
 That’s a problem.